| Home | Mission | Events | Membership | History |

 two-hand Viking sword grip

 A speculative reconstruction of this two-handed grip is shown in this combat demo video, part of a longer fight.
 The photo and video illustrate our best guess for using a two-handed grip, but other approaches are also workable.
-Regardless of the details, using a second hand on the sword results in substantially more powerful attacks.
+Regardless of the details, using a second hand to pull the sword through the cut results in substantially more powerful attacks.

 two-hand sword grip